Scthe/scthe.github.io/_drafts/neural-nets-implementation-tips.md

 * limited resources resulting in app crash
 * training takes a lot of time
 * getting optimal training samples
-* parallel & asynchronous code execution on GPU
+* parallel, asynchronous code execution on GPU
 * GPU driver errors

 Throughout the article I will give You some tips how to best approach all of them.